Actifio/WindowsDynamicMasking/README.md

 ![Image of SQL Login](https://github.com/Actifio/WindowsDynamicMasking/blob/master/Images/SQLLogin.jpg)

-We can see only one table and the contents of that are partially masked as per rule:
+Looking at the same Virtual database, we can see only one table and the contents of that are partially masked as per rule:

 ![Image of mask data](https://github.com/Actifio/WindowsDynamicMasking/blob/master/Images/devuserview.jpg)